fktn-k/fkYAML/README.md

 ### Deserialize YAML formatted strings

-The `Deserializer` class provides an API for deserializing a YAML string into `Node` objects.
+The `Deserializer` class provides an API for deserializing a YAML string into `node` objects.

 ```cpp
 #include <cassert>